Paperback-iOS/website/src/help/faq/README.md

 If you are a patreon, you will recieve an email to your patreon address regarding information about accessing Paperback through TestFlight.
 The TestFlight version of the application contains many additional beta features which can be used before it becomes available on the App Store.

 **NOTE**
  * (August 1st): The app is currently not available in the US, UK, Canada, Japan, South Korea, New Zealand, India and South Africa.
-We're working on getting the app back into the Appstore in those countries, but if you want to get the app you can make a new Apple ID from a country outside of the blocked countries.
+We're working on getting the app back into the App Store in those countries, but if you want to get the app you can make a new Apple ID from a country outside of the blocked countries.

  * (August 11th): The public build will now be on TestFlight for 1,499 users.
 This limit will increase with time as we figure out how to publish the app.

+Check Paperback Discord server for more information.

  * [Paperback Installation Guide](/help/guides/getting-started)